lefleen/procmon/README.md

 ## What is it?

-procmon (hereinafter referred to as the utility) is a cross-platform console utility intended for process monitoring.
+procmon is a cross-platform console utility intended for process monitoring.
 This utility collects information about running processes and displays the main process metrics, such as CPU usage, memory usage, and other important metrics.
-It is also worth noting the provided ability to configure the displayed and calculated metrics for your own tasks and goals.
-It is planned to continue developing the utility further by adding new functions to it, such as creating logs, that is, recording all previous metrics over a certain period of time.

-## Development

-In future versions of the utility, it is planned to add: an interface for Terminal/BASH; a module for managing the utility settings.

 ## Documentation

 [Architecture](docs/architecture.md)

 ## Installation

+### Supported platforms

+- Microsoft Windows
+- Linux

+### Requirements
+- CMake
+- C++ compiler

+### Compiling
 ```
 git clone https://github.com/lefleen/procmon.git
 cd procmon